I have things floating across my vision. What can I do to reduce these floaters?

 Are you a candidate for LASIK eye surgery?
 Take our test and hear from our consultants.

-The Cleveland Eye Clinic has five different offices for your convenience.
+The Cleveland Eye Clinic has six different offices for your convenience.

 Cleveland Eye Clinic conducts surgery at 4 Surgery Center locations.
 Click here to see directions to all surgery center locations.